emgen/NBA-Predictions/README.md

 ## NBA PLAYER OUTLIER

-Contains 3 notebooks for preforming outlier detection on the players using Isolated forested, Local outlier factor method and robust convariance estimation.
+Contains 3 notebooks for preforming outlier detection on the players using different methods( Isolated forested, Local outlier factor method and robust convariance estimation.)
 Each notebook is set up as follows:
 - Introduction
 - Data Aquisition